AToMPM/atompm/README.md

     3. Open a browser (Firefox or Chrome) and navigate to http://localhost:8124/atompm

 * The above steps are automated by the `run_AToMPM_local.sh` script
-* Note that the `run_AToMPM.sh` script can automate the installation and usage of AToMPM
-    * The first time you run this script, all dependencies are automatically downloaded and installed in the `dependencies/` folder.
-    * If, for any reason, the download process is interrupted or you experience problems with AToMPM, remove the `dependencies/` folder and run the script again.

 ## Documentation
 Documentation for AToMPM can be found here: https://msdl.uantwerpen.be/documentation/AToMPM/index.html